francescapoli98/minihack-agent/README.md

 - **Weighted sum-based heuristic:** the agent is guided by a system of priorities based off the percepts received in input, that converge into a weighted summation of all the targets' importance.

 ## Repository structure
+ ┣ 📄 `game.py`            // python file containing the gameplay function
  ┣ 📄 `heuristic_FD.py`    // python file containing the weighted sum heuristic
  ┣ 📄 `heuristic_GG.py`    // python file containing the direct heuristic
- ┣ 📜 `report.ipynb`       // jupyter notebook with the in-depth explanation, compared results and statistics about our work \
+ ┣ 📜 `report.ipynb`       // jupyter notebook with in-depth explanations, compared results and statistics  \
  ┗ 📄 `utils.py`           // python support file containing all the default background functions